davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 The __Attention__ mechanism is now an established technique in many NLP tasks.
 I've heard about it often, but wanted to go a bit more deep and understand the details.
-In this first blog post - planed to publish a few more regarding __attention__ - I make an introduction the first proposal of attention mechanism, as applied to the task of neural machine translation.
+In this first blog post - since I plan to publish a few more blog posts regarding the __attention__ subject - I make an introduction by focusing in the first proposal of attention mechanism, as applied to the task of neural machine translation.

 ## __Introduction__